The ballpoint pen is the most common writing instrument in the world, but how in the world does it actually work?

 Rubbing alcohol can also be used to clean the pen.

 Simply apply rubbing alcohol to a cotton swab or paper towel and rub along the pen.

 How long do ballpoint pens work?

 A ballpoint pen can write on average 50,000 words or roughly 100 pages.
-How many days or uses a ballpoint pen works will be dependent on the user and how often they use the pen.
+The number of days a ballpoint pen works depends on the user and their usage.

 Can a ballpoint pen be erased?